amyhupe/amyhupe.co.uk/src/articles/2021-11-29-best-laid-plans.md

 When my plans are side-swiped I have a tendency to try and rush to acceptance.
 I feel like every second spent lamenting what’s happened is another second I’m not moving forward, into something new and more positive.

-I asked my friend who’s a therapist what he thinks about how we accept pain—and he said something that stuck with me.
-“Acceptance means you give yourself to yourself as you are.”

-Rushing to move past a setback and into plan B is not—as I often tell myself—an efficient form of acceptance.
+But here’s what I’m learning: Rushing to move past a setback and into plan B is not—as I often tell myself—an efficient form of acceptance.
 It’s a numbing strategy, intellectualising a solution to avoid facing up to the disappointment or the anguish of losing plan A. Thinking so we don’t have to feel.

-But here’s what I’m learning.
+And it doesn't work.
 Telling yourself something doesn’t matter doesn’t make it not matter.
-Time passes at the same rate whether we pause to take in the view, or rush past it with our heads down and our hands in our pockets.

 Pain has a funny way of demanding your attention one way or another—putting it off is just racking up debt on an emotional credit card.
 Eventually, you're going to have to pay.

+I asked my friend—a therapist—what he thinks about acceptance, and what to do when bad things happen—and he said something that stuck with me: “Acceptance means you give yourself to yourself as you are.”

+That means feeling the loss of plan A: whether that's losing someone we love who wasn't supposed to go, a wedding plan gone-awry, a kitten who patently hates you, an unexpected illness, or another twist in a relentless pandemic.

+Acknowledging our reaction, whether it's what we'd choose to feel or not, helpful.
+Why?
+Because it's an essential part of acceptance.

 The good and the bad news is that there's always a next chapter.